 Breach of agreement (other than non-payment of rent)

-(a) If a tenant does not keep his or her part of the agreement except for not paying rent, the owner may give a notice (“the first notice”) requiring that the matter be put right.
+(a) If a tenant does not keep his or her part of the agreement except for not paying rent, the owner may give a notice (the first notice) requiring that the matter be put right.

-If the tenant does not put the matter right, then not less than 14 days after the first notice was given the owner may give another notice (“the second notice”) to the tenant ending the tenancy not less than 7 days after the second notice is given.
+If the tenant does not put the matter right, then not less than 14 days after the first notice was given the owner may give another notice (the second notice) to the tenant ending the tenancy not less than 7 days after the second notice is given.

 Breach of agreement (non-payment of rent)